tamunoWoks/Statistics/estimation.md

 | **Bias**             | If the estimator systematically over- or underestimates the truth    |
 | **Efficiency**       | How close estimates are to the true value across many samples        |
 | **Confidence Level** | Probability that the interval contains the true parameter (e.g. 95%) |

+## Estimator
+An **estimator** is a statistical method or function that gives an approximate value (estimate) of an unknown parameter of a population (like mean, variance, proportion) using data from a sample.
+It is a formula or rule used to calculate an estimate of a population parameter based on sample data.